What you need to know today about the virus outbreak

-Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
+A desperate race to find medical equipment continues as the World Health Organization warns that the outbreak is accelerating and calls on countries to take strong, coordinated action.

-The African nation of Angola has announced its first coronavirus case, bringing to at least 40 the number of countries on that continent to report an infection.
+And as virus deaths accelerate in the U.S., President Donald Trump has gone against the advice of scientists and top health experts, claiming he will reopen the country and its ailing economy in weeks, not months.

-Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day:
+Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: